Providing post-acute care across Florida,

 “Cybersecurity is a huge priority for us in healthcare.
 It was a relief not to have to worry about conducting manual updates anymore.
 Verkada is a system that maintains itself.”

 Data security and privacy protection are key considerations for Parkin.
 Verkada deploys automatic firmware updates and software enhancements—with no cost or action required from Parkin.
 By automating manual security tasks, Parkin has freed up both time and overhead to dedicate towards cybersecurity initiatives.
-To mitigate the risk of data loss, Parkin also tested the Verkada system for data protection and integrity.
+To mitigate the risk of data loss, Parkin also tested the Verkada system for

 “We looked into where and how data is hosted in AWS.
 In addition, we did our own tests with the cameras plugged into the network, including packet loss tests and network traffic analysis.”